LaDena Bolton (D)

 No Response —> Weakest —> Strongest

-2026 Primary Survey Responses
+2026 Election Survey Responses

 1. How committed are you to expanding the current shelter to accommodate current and future needs during your term?